TopGun666/TOEFL-Essays/README.md

 [2019-03-21](26.md)  26.
 Do you agree or dis agree with the following statement?
 The most effective way for governments to encourage energy conservation is to increase the prices of gasoline and electricity.

 [2019-03-22](27.md)  27.
 In order to attract more tourists, which should government do: to improve the safety by hiring more police or to repair old buildings and streets?

+[2019-03-23](28.md) 28.
+Do you agree or disagree with the following statement?
+Space exploration is a waste of money.